Families and Kids

 13. See a Broadway show at ASU Gammage

-The 2022-2023 Desert Financial Broadway Across America series is only half over, so there’s more than enough time left this season to catch a show at ASU Gammage this season.
-Between January and August 2023, Jesus Christ Superstar, Frozen, Annie, A Soldier’s Play, Hairspray and Beetlejuice will hit the stage.
+The 2023-2024 Desert Financial Broadway Across America series is only half over, so there’s more than enough time left this season to catch a show at ASU Gammage this season.
+Between January and August 2024, The Wiz, Alanis Morissette’s Jagged Little Pill The Musical, MJ The Musical, The Kite Runner, Peter Pan and Hamilton will hit the stage.
 So, plan accordingly.

 P.S.
 We highly recommend arriving early to take in the grandness of Frank Lloyd Wright’s architecture and the beautiful grounds surrounding this iconic landmark.